samouraiworld/gnodaokit/README.md

 }

 type ActionHandler interface {
-	Type() string // return the type of the action. e.g.: "gno.land/p/samcrew/blog" Execute(action Action) // executes logic associated with the action }
+	Type() string // return the type of the action. e.g.: "gno.land/p/samcrew/blog.NewPost" Execute(action Action) // executes logic associated with the action }
 ```

-This allows DAOs to execute arbitrary logic or interact with Gno packages through governance-approved decisions.
+This allows DAOs to execute code through governance-approved decisions.

 ## Steps to Add a Custom Resource:
 1. Define the path of the action, it should be unique